publicissapient-france/drone_company/README.md

 # How to send a MOVE command to your drone

-## Send the following command in the topic :
+## Command to send for moving drone :

 ```
 {